-Only light that is focused on a very small and highly sensitive portion of the central retina (called the macula) influences visual acuity measurements obtained during an eye exam.
+The only light that is focused on a very small and highly sensitive portion of the central retina (called the macula) influences visual acuity measurements obtained during an eye exam.

 Visual acuity typically is quantified with Snellen fractions (see “What is 20/20 Vision?” below).

 Eyesight.
 The exact definition of “eyesight” is difficult to pin down.
-Depending on which dictionary or other resource you check, it can mean “ability to see,” “the sense of seeing,” “vision,” “range of sight” or “view.”
+Depending on which dictionary or another resource you check, it can mean “ability to see,” “the sense of seeing,” “vision,” “range of sight” or “view.”
 Often, the terms “eyesight” and “visual acuity” are used interchangeably.

 Vision.
 This is a broader term than visual acuity or eyesight.
-In addition to sharpness of sight or simply a description of the ability to see, the term “vision” usually includes a wider range of visual abilities and skills.
+In addition to the sharpness of sight or simply a description of the ability to see, the term “vision” usually includes a wider range of visual abilities and skills.
 These include contrast sensitivity, the ability to track moving objects with smooth and accurate eye movements, color vision, depth perception, focusing speed and accuracy, and more.